biswanath77/credit_card_delinquency_watch/README.md

- # Early Risk Signals – Credit Card Delinquency Prediction System
+ # Early Risk Signals – Credit Card Delinquency Watch System

 A lightweight, modular system that identifies **early behavioral signals** of credit card delinquency using engineered features and a machine learning model.
 The project includes a **FastAPI backend**, **ML scoring engine**, and an interactive **frontend dashboard**.